-Applying fundamental analysis in gold trading hence requires you to keep an eye on various events and trends around the globe.
+Applying fundamental analysis in gold trading requires you to keep an eye on various events and trends around the globe.
 This is suitable for medium to long-term traders.

 While this is related to fundamental analysis, news trading is a term generally used for traders who trade a specific event and may end up holding the relevant position(s) for mere seconds or a few minutes.
-While the gold price is sometimes influenced by events that took everyone by surprise, there are scheduled events such as economic data releases and central bank meetings that can have a significant impact on the gold price.
+While the gold price is sometimes influenced by events that take everyone by surprise, there are scheduled events such as economic data releases and central bank meetings that can have a significant impact on the gold price.